ContestedWheel/EvalEvalEval-BD/README.md

-# CustomCommands-BD
+# EvalEvalEval-BD
 [![Discord server](https://img.shields.io/badge/support-server-5865F2?logo=discord)](https://discord.gg/PKKhee4fvy)
 [![discord.py](https://img.shields.io/badge/discord-py-blue.svg)](https://github.com/Rapptz/discord.py)

-This is a repo for custom commands that various people in the community have made for Ballsdex.
+This is a repo for custom commands and evals that various people in the community have made for Ballsdex.

 As Custom Commands are a little bit more on the advanced side, I have created some tutorials that will try to help beginners.
 Click "Wiki" or [click this blue text.](https://github.com/ContestedWheel/EvalEvalEval-BD/wiki) to access them.